-Explore numerous ways to color cotton and silk fabric and various papers, using plant materials and rust as our color sources.
+Explore various ways to color cotton and silk fabric and various papers, using plant materials and rust as our color sources.
 There are many ways to bind and tie the fabric and print paper.
 I will demonstrate rust printing, which is great fun, results are permanent and often unexpectedly lovely.
-We will also explore printing on paper and flower pounding, so that you can create greeting cards and many papers for collage, paper crafts, , etc. The instructor will share suggestions for using these materials and share her work too.
+We will also explore printing on paper and flower pounding, so that you can create greeting cards and many papers for collage, paper crafts, book binding etc. Instructor will share suggestions for using these materials and share her own work too.

-General workshop hours: We will meet every morning from 9 am until noon, and again from 1-4pm.
+We will meet every morning from 9am until noon, and again from 1-4pm.
 If you have activities that you would like to pursue during this week, we can rearrange the afternoon schedule to meet in the evening from 6:45-8:15.
 I am dedicated, thorough and flexible.
-I want you to get the benefit of enjoying some of the many great opportunities here at Ghost Ranch.
-Please keep your mornings open to work with me, starting at 9 am, as this is the key time that we work on dyeing fabric and paper.
+I want you to get the benefit of so many great opportunities here at Ghost Ranch.
+Please keep your mornings open to work with me, starting at 9am, as this is the key time that we work on dyeing fabric and paper.
 I will introduce each process once, often we learn several methods, and I keep things moving.
 Our class begins on Monday morning, and we adjourn on Friday early afternoon, as we pack up and hang our art show, along with the other Festival classes.
-We host a well-attended, fun reception to show off your work and meet other artists, instructors and ranch guests.
+We host a well-attended, fun reception to show off your work and meet other artists, instructors and Ranch guests.

 You will learn many creative ways to dye and print on fabric, and methods to embellish and display too.
 Students return home full of ideas, beautiful cloth and inspiration!

-- Good scissors, any threads that you love, straight pins, needles, buttons, beads, etc. If you are flying you must pack scissors in stowed luggage, not carry on, so be sure to see what is considered okay; I will have great supplies to share, so not to worry if this doesn’t work for you.
-If you are driving, I suggest a box or crate to store your items.
+• Good scissors, any threads that you love, straight pins, needles, buttons, beads etc. If you are flying you must pack scissors in stowed luggage, not carry on, so be sure to see what is considered okay, I will have great supplies to share, so not to worry if this doesn’t work for you.
+If you are driving, I suggest a box or crate to store your items in.